IbrahimElshafey/LocalResumableFunction/_Documents/_Thinking.md

 ﻿

 # Scenarios
-* Two waits trying update same FunctionState [Done with no test]
+* Two waits trying update same FunctionState
+	* [Done with no test]
 * First wait closed but new request come before create new one
-* Update pushed calls counter [Done with no test]
+* Update pushed calls counter
+	* [Done with no test]
 * Database.EnsureCreated(); in same time from multiple services
-	* use inter services lock
+	* [Scan on second process will be failed and retried by hangfire]
 * Multiple scan process in same time
 	* Raised in same service [done]
 	* Raised in same service another instance when using load balancer
+		* Exception will throw and hangfire will retry
-* Diffrent services may update/add same methods wait group at same time
+* Diffrent services may try to add same MethodGroup at same time
+	* uniqe index exception handel

 # Cross Services Locking
 * Table with Insert/Delete only (No Update)